Back to school... ready or not?

 How Parents Can Ease the Return to School

-* Talk to your children about what they are feeling about heading back, and listen, don't simply wait for your turn at the pulpit.
+- Talk to your kids about what they are feeling about heading back, and listen, don't simply wait for your turn at the pulpit.
 If you have some similar mixed memories of school-return, share them as part of a conversation, not a scripture reading.
 If not, learn from their experience.

-* Be honest with yourself about turning up the heat under your child's own internal pressure cooker.
+- Be honest with yourself about turning up the heat under your child's own internal pressure cooker.
 Talk this out with other adults.
-It's not your child's problem to fix; he'll have his hands full with his own experience of school.
+It's not your kid's problem to fix; he'll have his hands full with his own experience of school.

-* Meet your child's teacher early and often.
-Research shows that good collaboration between parent and teacher helps children at every turn of this road trip.
+- Meet your child's teacher early and often.
+Research shows that good collaboration between parent and teacher helps kids at every turn of this road trip.
 If you've got ideas or concerns, teachers usually want to hear them sooner rather than later, so they can do something proactive to help.

-Renew your mind and spirit through some intellectual or creative interest that you've always wanted to do (or get back to).
-Even in small doses, this can be revitalising.
+- Renew your mind and spirit through some intellectual or creative interest that you've always wanted to do (or get back to).
+Even in small doses, this can be revitalizing.
 It's also a great thing to model for your children.